 "Common assault" might involve, but does not require, unwanted physical contact with another person.
 A common assault is any act that intentionally or recklessly causes another person to fear immediate and unlawful violence.
 The offence therefore requires proof that:

-A more modern view of common assault, adopted in Queensland, South Australia, and Western Australia, replaces the requirement that a victim feel fear with a requirement that the accused had the ability to carry out the threatened harm.
+A more modern view of common assault, adopted in Queensland, South Australia, and Western Australia, replaces the requirement that a victim feels fear with a requirement that the accused had the ability to carry out the threatened harm.

 A common assault might include physical contact such as poking or shoving.
 Physical contact that causes pain or injury is usually treated as a more serious offence (described in sections 4 and 5 of this eBook).

 In states where fear is an element of common assault, the offence does not occur unless the victim fears immediate or imminent violence.
 It is not enough to prove that the victim feared being injured at some time in the future.
-In addition, since the offence requires proof that the accused instilled fear in the victim, no assault occurs unless the victim was aware of the accused's actions.
+Also, since the offence requires proof that the accused instilled fear in the victim, no assault occurs unless the victim was aware of the accused's actions.

 An assault requires unlawful physical contact or a fear of unlawful physical contact.
-If the accused acts in self-defense or if the alleged victim has consented to the accused's conduct (for example, by agreeing to fight or by playing a contact sport according to the rules), the accused is acting lawfully and no assault occurs.
+If the accused acts in self-defence or if the alleged victim has consented to the accused's conduct (for example, by agreeing to fight or by playing a contact sport according to the rules), the accused is acting lawfully, and no assault occurs.
 Consent obtained by fraud, however, may not be available as a defence.

-Most assaults occur when the accused throws a punch or otherwise engages in threatening behavior.
+Most assaults occur when the accused throws a punch or otherwise engages in threatening behaviour.
 It is possible, however, for threatening words to constitute an assault if threats of physical violence create a fear that the words will immediately be followed by an act of physical violence, or (in some states) if the accused has the apparent ability to carry out the threat.